JohnySir/Standalone-Image-Metadata-Editor/README.md

 # Image Metadata Editor Forge

-A simple & user-friendly extension for Stable Diffusion WebUI Forge that lets you view, edit, add & manage metadata in your AI-generated images.
+A simple & user-friendly extension for Stable Diffusion WebUI Forge that lets you view, edit, add & manage metadata in your Ai-generated or real images.

 ## Features